USS S-28: Loss

 On 3 July 1944, S-28 began anti-submarine warfare training operations off Oahu with the United States Coast Guard cutter USCGC Reliance (WSC-150).
 The anti-submarine warfare exercises continued into the evening of 4 July 1944.
 At 17:30, the day's concluding exercise began.
 Contact between the two vessels became sporadic and, at 18:20, Reliance made and lost her last, brief contact with S-28.
 All of Reliance′s further attempts to establish communications with S-28 failed.

 Assistance arrived from Pearl Harbor, but a thorough search of the area failed to locate S-28 or her crew.
 Two days later, a slick of diesel fuel appeared in the area where she had been operating, but the extreme depth of the waters there exceeded the range of available rescue and salvage equipment.
 A court of inquiry was unable to determine the cause of the loss of S-28.

 Discovery of wreck

 On 20 September 2017, Tim Taylor, with the support of STEP Ventures. discovered the wreck of S-28 at a depth of 2600 m off the coast of Oahu.

+The wreck lies in 2 major pieces near each other on the ocean floor.
+The main portion of the midship and stern lies on its starboard side with visible implosion damage while the detached bow lies upside down.